 - Integration environment: the Magento application is located in the

-- Staging environment: the Magento application is located in the
+- Production environment: the Magento application is located in the

-- production: the Magento application is located in the ` /
+- Production environment the Magento application is located in the ` /

 In Integration, Staging, and Production, only the following directories are writable due to security reasons: